rstek/cuez-assignment/Resiliency.md

 ],
 ```

-We should probably listen to the `QueueFailedOver` event and log + send a notification when it happens.
-This failover would be our default connection.
+Listen to the `QueueFailedOver` event so operators get alerted whenever we switch transports; the failover connection becomes the default automatically.